Kaon T-even transverse-momentum-dependent distributions and form factors in a self-consistent light-front quark model: Summary

 We also analyzed the scalar channel in two standard conventions: (A) a direct, no–prefactor definition $f_S(Q^2)$ with $\langle P'|\bar q q|P\rangle_{\rm BT} = f_S(Q^2)$, and (B) a mass–factored definition $F_S(Q^2)$ with $\langle P'|\bar q q|P\rangle_{\rm BT} = 2M F_S(Q^2)$.
 In the pBT-LFQM these are trivially related, $f_S=2MF_S$.
 However, in the fBT-LFQM they are not interchangeable, because the replacement $M\to M_0(x,\bm k_\perp)$ must be implemented inside the integrand.
 The same consistency requirement fixes the normalization of the twist–3 TMD $e^q(x,\bm k_\perp)$ obtained from the scalar projection.
 Numerically, we find $F_S^{\rm fBT}(0)<1$, whereas the pBT-LFQM extraction yields a value well above unity.
 This qualitative pattern mirrors the behavior of the EM form factor extracted from the minus component in the pBT-LFQM, where sensitivity to LF zero modes leads to an overestimate at low $Q^2$.

 We then investigated the T-even TMDs and PDFs obtained from the forward limits of the EM and scalar form factors.
-The twist–2 TMD $f_1^q(x,\bm k_\perp)$, which yields the valence-quark PDF, exhibits exact $\mathrm{SO}(2)$ symmetry and a Gaussian $\bm k_\perp$ profile with an RMS width fixed by the LFWF parameter $\beta_{q\bar Q}$, corresponding to an exact Gaussianity ratio $R_G=1$.
-The higher–twist TMDs $f^{\perp q}$, $e^q$, and $f_4^q$ display systematic twist and flavor dependencies, including broader widths for the $s$ quark in $K^+$ and an elliptic deformation of $f_4^q$ induced by the minus component kinematics.
+The twist–2 TMD $f_1^q(x,\bm k_\perp)$ exhibits exact $\mathrm{SO}(2)$ symmetry and a Gaussian $\bm k_\perp$ profile with an RMS width fixed by the LFWF parameter $\beta_{q\bar Q}$, corresponding to an exact Gaussianity ratio $R_G=1$.
+The higher–twist TMDs $f^{\perp q}$, $e^q$, and $f_4^q$ display systematic twist and flavor dependencies, including broader widths for the $s$ quark in $K^+$.
+Although the BT kinematic mass entering $f_4^q$ contains an explicit angular dependence at the integrand level through $|{\bm k}_\perp|\cos\theta$, the final TMD shown here is obtained in the $|{\bm q}_\perp| \to 0$ limit, where the transverse azimuthal angle is cyclic and the distribution is therefore azimuthally symmetric.
+Its stronger $k_\perp$ growth in the denominator leads to the smallest low–order transverse moments among the unpolarized T–even TMDs.
 In the fBT-LFQM, the twist–4 PDF $f_4^q(x)$ satisfies its forward–limit sum rule, whereas the pBT-LFQM violates it unless the zero–mode contribution is explicitly included.
-This also implies that the elliptic deformation of $f_4^q$-- a purely dynamical feature arising from the LF kinematic-- cannot be captured in the pBT-LFQM approach.
-Likewise, the twist-3 PDF $e^q(x)$ obtained from the forward limit of scalar form factor $F_S(Q^2)$ exhibits a significantly different normalization between the fBT- and pBT-LFQMs, highlighting how consistent treatment of the invariant mass $M_0$ inside the integrand ensures proper current conservation and self-consistency of scalar observables.
+Likewise, the twist-3 PDF $e^q(x)$ differs significantly between the two formulations, reflecting the consistent treatment of $M_0$ inside the integrand in the fBT scheme.